kasperschnack/jump-dino-RL/README.md

 ![one jumpy boi](assets/screenshot.gif)

 ## Todo
-- Get rex his own class
+- Get rex his own class to reduce no of things that are hardcoded
 - Use template matching instead of absolute coordinates when clicking to start new game
 - Test out the GA on a toy problem (solve a polynomial)
 - Give jumpy v5 a spin!